archgen/genomic-footprints/README.md

 # Genomic Footprints

-This repository contains simulation scripts used to explore the power and behavior of f₃ and f₄ statistics under a variety of demographic scenarios.
+This repository contains simulation scripts used to explore the behavior of f₃ and f₄ statistics under a variety of demographic scenarios.
 The scripts generate the panels shown in Figures 2 and 3 of our study by running coalescent simulations (via msprime/stdpopsim), computing branch-based f₂/f₃/f₄ statistics, and plotting the results.
 Figures are from Williams & Huber 2025, The genomic footprints of migration: how ancient DNA is revealing our history of mobility.

 Directory structure: